 Parents are the best advocates for their kids, so they must work with school administrators to ensure that the school is safe and aware of concerns when they arise.
 If your school isn’t proactive about cyberbullying, it’s time to ask them why not.

-What should parents do to prevent cyberbullying?
+Q: What should parents do to deal with cyberbullying?